worldcuisines/worldcuisines/README.md

 | `-e`, `--ed_idx` | End index for slicing data (exclusive)            | `None` (default)                      |

 ### Supported Models
+We support the following models (you can modify our code to run evaluation with other models).
 - `rhymes-ai/Aria`
 - `meta-llama/Llama-3.2-11B-Vision-Instruct`
 - `meta-llama/Llama-3.2-90B-Vision-Instruct`